 If you have any remote infatuation with museums and learning about the past, then the Field Museum was made for you.
 Spawned from the 1893 World’s Columbian Exposition, the museum is massive and has been perpetually tasked with the accumulation and sharing of artifacts and glimpses of the past.

 One of the major highlights is Sue the T-Rex.
 Anyone who has been mesmerized by the Jurassic Park films should not hesitate one moment to go see the most complete Tyrannosaurus Rex fossils ever discovered.
 If giant lizard-birds aren’t your thing, then you should check out the ancient Egypt exhibit that will take you back in time as you check out a collection of mummies.

-Chicago is known for its deep dish pizza and when you’re in town you should definitely indulge.
-But did you know Chicago is also known for their hot dogs?
+Chicago is known for its deep-dish pizza and when you’re in town you should definitely indulge.
+But did you know Chicago is also known for its hot dogs?
 So be sure not to miss out on that!

 Some great places to get hot dogs are:

 Of course, if you just wanted to dive into some pizza, try these places: